observablehq/framework/docs/javascript.md

 display({hello: {subject: "world"}, numbers: [1, 2, 3, 4]})
 ```

 Calling `display` multiple times will display multiple values.
 Values are displayed in the order they are received.
-(Previously-displayed values will be cleared when the associated code block or inline expression is re-run.)
+Previously-displayed values will be cleared when the associated code block or inline expression is invalidated.

 ```js echo
 for (let i = 0; i < 5; ++i) {